netdata/netdata/CONTRIBUTING.md

 #### Netdata is a distributed application

 Netdata is a distributed monitoring application.
 A few basic features can become quite complicated for such applications.
-We may reject features that alter or influence the nature of netdata, though we usually discuss the requirements with contributors and help them adapt their code to be better suited for Netdata.
+We may reject features that alter or influence the nature of Netdata, though we usually discuss the requirements with contributors and help them adapt their code to be better suited for Netdata.

 #### Operating systems supported